Somebody asked me recently: “what are the best ways to get promoted fast at my work? And how do I ask for a promotion directly?”

 This is better in a company that is smaller or more flexible in terms of structure.
 In flexible organizations, senior management will have more freedom to let you try out new things.

 And sometimes a job looks great from the outside, but once you step into the role you find that it’s not enjoyable.
 That’s where a trial period can be fantastic for both sides.

-I was once promoted into a Project Manager job and ended up hating it.
-I wish I had tried it out more “indirectly” before accepting the change in job title, because I quickly moved back to my old role that I was much happier in.
+I was once promoted to a Project Manager job and ended up hating it.
+I wish I had tried it out more “indirectly” before accepting the change in job title, because I quickly moved back to the old role that I was much happier in.

 This is the more direct way of asking for a promotion.
 This path toward promotion involves requesting a new job or new responsibilities up-front (before trying it out).

 With this method of asking for a promotion, you’d want to schedule a time to sit down with your manager.
 Then in the meeting, be clear that you’d like a promotion, and ask if there’s an opportunity for that.

 You can ask your manager if they’re aware of any higher-level jobs in the group, or what positions other people have gone on to take in the company.
 This will allow your manager to provide some helpful feedback and indicate to you whether they think you’re ready for a promotion or not.